-The 9th International Workshop on Security Proofs for Embedded Systems (PROOFS) will be held in Beijing (China).
+The 9th International Workshop on Security Proofs for Embedded Systems (PROOFS) will be held as an online workshop.
 It is colocated with CHES, the Conference on Cryptographic Hardware and Embedded Systems.

 The goal of the PROOFS workshop is to promote methodologies that increase the confidence in the security of embedded systems, especially those which contain cryptographic algorithms.
 Concretely, the PROOFS workshop seeks contributions in both theory and practice of methods and tools applied to the security of embedded systems.
 Examples include (semi-)formal methods, simulation-based leakage evaluation and security checks, protocol verification techniques, test and verification of secure embedded systems (software and hardware), provable security for physical attacks.